A Hybrid DEC-SIE Framework for Potential-Based Electromagnetic Analysis of Heterogeneous Media: The hybrid DEC-SIE formulation

-In this section, we present the hybrid approach in which the surface integral equation~\eqref{eq:main_SIE} is incorporated into the DEC framework.
-To obtain the discrete representation of the governing system~\eqref{eq:Contin_DEC} within the DEC formulation, we proceed as follows.
+To obtain the discrete representation of the governing system~\eqref{eq:Contin_DEC} within the DEC formulation and incorporate the SIEs~\eqref{eq:main_Ax}-\eqref{eq:main_Phi} into the DEC framework, we proceed as follows.
 The continuous 0-forms $\tilde{A}_\tau$, $\tau \in \{x, y, z\}$, and $\Phi_s$ are approximated by discrete 0-forms $\overline{\mathbf{a}}_\tau$ and $\overline{\mathbf{\Phi}}_s$, respectively.
-These discrete variables represent the evaluations of the corresponding continuous 0-forms at the nodes of the primal mesh, as discussed in Section~3.
+These discrete variables represent the evaluations of the corresponding continuous 0-forms at the nodes of the primal mesh, as discussed in Section~\ref{subsec:dec}.
 With these approximations, the system of equations~\eqref{eq:Contin_DEC} can be fully expressed within the DEC framework.
 For simplicity, we assume that the excitation arises solely from the incident fields in $\Omega_1$ and set $\mathbf{J} = 0$.
 Accordingly, in the DEC domain, we obtain

 and